framegrace/beume/README.md

 -------
 * Download the latest release (release dir).
 It includes all dependencies (ehcache,resize libs,grizzly,slf4j and some Apache commons and httpclient.
 See the dependecies list below)
 * Alternatively, you can clone the project and open it in Netbeans (Is a Netbeans project) or use maven to rebuild it.
 * Create a directory called beume on your home dir and put a beume.properties and an ehcache.xml.
-Here you have a properties file with the defaults, and an ehcache sample config file to test.
-(Forgot to add a "-f" option to change the config file location :) You can change it in the code.
-Promise to do it ASAP)
+This is the default beume.properties, and an ehcache sample config file to test.
+(You can place the files elsewhere, just specify the propertires file on startup and change the EHCACHE_CONF_FILE option inside)

 ### ~/beume/beume.properties

 ****

+    # EHCACHE_CONF_FILE=/someuser/beume/ehcache.xml # Defaults to <Homedir>/beume
     BACK_ERROR_RETAIN_SECS=30
     HOST=localhost
     BASE_URL=/